(1300 292 371)

 The process of relinquishing control of media when it is no longer required.

-The media release is a document that is sent to news outlets or journalists to inform them about a story that an individual wants media coverage for.
+A document or statement that is sent to news outlets or journalists to inform them about a story that an individual wants media coverage for.

 The process of erasing or overwriting information stored on media so that it cannot be retrieved or reconstructed.

-Messenger is an American messaging app and platform developed by Facebook.
+Commonly refers to an American messaging app and platform developed by Facebook.
 Microsoft and Yahoo also offered software named Messenger.

 Descriptive information about the content and context used to identify information.

-Is the moving of data and applications between two different computers.
+Moving data or applications between two different computers.

 Multiple-input and multiple-output

-A mobile base station is a transmission and reception station in a fixed location, consisting of one or more receive/transmit antenna, microwave dish, and electronic circuitry, used to handle cellular traffic.
+A transmission and reception station in a fixed location, consisting of one or more receive/transmit antenna, microwave dish and electronic circuitry, used to handle cellular traffic.

 A portable computing or communications device.
 For example, a laptop, mobile phone or tablet.

-A mobile phone is a wireless handheld device that allows users to make and receive calls and to send text messages, among other features.
+A wireless handheld device that allows users to make and receive phone calls and to send text messages, among other features.